 - Family secrets and scandal would erupt around the succession of the 7th Earl Fitzwilliam, leading to a legal fight.
 It was believed that William “Billy” Fitzwilliam, son of the epileptic black sheep of the family Viscount Milton, who was born in a remote Canadian frontier cabin, was illegitimate and family members claimed he was a changeling and had no rights to the family inheritance.
 Billy Fittzwilliam won the case and inherited the title, but no conclusive evidence was ever produced either way.

-- In 1904, electricity was first installed at Wentworth Woodhouse and later central heating and running water would also come to the house.
+- The 7th Earl would modernize the house.
+In 1904, electricity was first installed at Wentworth Woodhouse and later central heating and running water would also come to the house.

 - During World War II, Wentworth Woodhouse was used by the military, primarily the Intelligence Corps.
 They occupied the stable block and parts of the main house.
 Floorboards would be put down to cover marble floors, dust sheets would cover the furniture, art and personal objects packed away, and rooms would be padlocked to create storage areas for the family’s belongings.
 In 1944, Peter Wentworth-Fitzwilliam, the 8th Earl Fitzwilliam, was awarded a Distinguished Service Order for his courage during service in World War II.